Welcome to the web page of

 return to main menu

-The quotations are from Buffy the Vampire Slayer.
+The quotations are, of course, from Buffy the Vampire Slayer.